FerretDB/FerretDB/website/blog/2024-06-05-run-mongodb-workloads-aiven-postgresql.md

 ### View data in `psql`

-FerretDB lets you perform a wide range of MongoDB operations – from simple queries to complex aggregations – on your Postgres database.
+FerretDB lets you perform a wide range of MongoDB operations – from simple queries to complex aggregations – on your PostgreSQL database.
 Want to see how this all looks in Postgres?

-Connect to your Postgres instance via `psql` to see the data.
+Connect to your PostgreSQL instance via `psql` to see the data.

 ```text
 ferretdb=> SET SEARCH_PATH to ferretdb;